Its-aadhi/aoi.js-discord-bot/README.md

 # Discord Bot with Aoi.js

 This is a simple Discord bot built using the Aoi.js library.
-The bot includes various commands, including both regular and slash commands.
+The bot includes various commands, including both regular, moderation,and slash commands.

 ## Table of Contents